Defacto2/df2/README.md

 **shrink** moves old SQL backups and incoming uploads to the user home directory ready for download and removal.

 ```
-A tool to optimise and manage defacto2.net
+The tool to optimise and manage defacto2.net
 Copyright © 2020-22 Ben Garrett
 https://github.com/Defacto2/df2